OverlordBaconPants/REI-Tracking/PLANNING.md

 ## 6. 🧪 Testing & Reliability

+### Test Implementation Strategy

+1. **Write Tests First**: Following Test-Driven Development (TDD) principles, write tests before implementing features to ensure requirements are met and code is testable.
+   - Define expected behavior before writing implementation
+   - Use tests to guide the design of interfaces and APIs
+   - Ensure all requirements are covered by test cases

+2. **Automate Testing**: All tests should be automated and integrated into the development workflow.
+   - Use pytest for backend testing
+   - Use Selenium WebDriver for UI testing
+   - Run tests automatically before commits
+   - Maintain a CI/CD pipeline for continuous testing

+3. **Test in Isolation**: Unit tests should test components in isolation with mocked dependencies.
+   - Mock external services and APIs
+   - Test individual functions and methods independently
+   - Use dependency injection to facilitate testing
+   - Avoid testing implementation details

+4. **Integration Testing**: Verify that components work together correctly.
+   - Test API endpoints with real database connections
+   - Test interactions between modules
+   - Verify correct data flow between components
+   - Test error handling across component boundaries

+5. **UI Testing**: Verify the end-to-end functionality from the user's perspective.
+   - Test critical user flows
+   - Verify UI elements and interactions
+   - Test responsive design and mobile compatibility
+   - Test accessibility features

+### Testing Guidelines

 - **Create Pytest unit tests** for all new features
 - **Update existing tests** when logic changes
 - **Mirror app structure** in `/tests` folder